Introduction

 Grant date

-Note: If you choose "Grant date", the "Vesting start date" must be empty!
+Note: If you choose "Start date", the "Vesting start date" must be filled in.
+If you choose "Grant date" or "Trigger date", the "Vesting start date" must be empty.

 The values for the column "Vesting rounding" are: